shardeum/json-rpc-server/README.md

 git switch dev
 ```

-If you are building using `Docker`, run the below command.
-You should now have built docker images the service
+If you are building using `Docker`, run the below command:

 ```bash
 make build
 ```

+This command will build Docker images for the service.

 If you are building using `NPM`, run the below command, it will install all the required dependencies